grompe/Drawception-ANBT/README.md

 ## CHANGELOG

+1.74.2016.2
+- New canvas: ability to apply custom CSS, experimental

 1.73.2016.1
 - New canvas: make Time+ button always visible
 - New canvas: add pathseg polyfill for Chrome 48.
 No thanks to Google!